oda-hub/hugo-odahub/content/docs/guide-development.md

 It is a good practice to test the developed notebook.
 This allows to make sure that the code remains valid in the future.
 A test is implemented as another notebook, except that name of the notebook starts with "test_".
 The notebook should call other notebooks and check that the output matches expectations.
 See an example of such a test [here](https://gitlab.renkulab.io/astronomy/mmoda/mmoda-nb2workflow-example/-/blob/master/notebooks/test_lightcurve.ipynb).
+To run tests, it is necessary to add some dependencies to the basic environment: in `environment.yml`, add libmagic see [this example](https://gitlab.renkulab.io/astronomy/mmoda/jemx-expert/-/blob/main/environment.yml?ref_type=heads); in `requirements.txt` add the `dispatcher-plugin-nb2workflow` from the git repository, see the last line of [this example](https://gitlab.renkulab.io/astronomy/mmoda/jemx-expert/-/blob/main/requirements.txt?ref_type=heads).
+The test consists of:
+1. load the nb2workflow runner (`from nb2workflow.nbadapter import run`)
+2. prepare a dictionary of the input parameters (`par_dict={...}`)
+3. running a notebook (`test_result = run('my_notebook.ipynb', par_dict)`)
+4. accessing results from `test_result`, which is a dictiory whose keys are the names of the output variables (e.g. `result = test_result['result'])
+5. Make possible assessments on results

 ### Reporting progress for long running tasks